 I used these little bowls, which aren’t necessary for the recipe, but they are just so cute!
 And if you have kids, they’re PERFECT for packing snacks and lunches because they come with lids.

 Grease your bundt pan with some cooking spray, then drop batter by spoonfuls into the pan, alternating colors.
 Don’t stir–just layer the colors.

-Cover the pan with foil, then pour 1 1/2 cups of water into the insert pot of the Instant Pot.
+Cover the pan with aluminum foil, then pour 1 1/2 cups of water into the insert pot of the Instant Pot.
 Lower the pan onto the trivet.

 Cook at high pressure for 25 minutes, followed by a 10 minute natural release of pressure.
 You can then release any remaining pressure with a quick release.